DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## Chapter 6: Clue 5: The Crying Teenager

-My investigation had revealed the principles of healthy community.
-But to understand the sickness, I had to go to its epicenter.
-I had to go to Palo Alto.
+The principles of healthy community were clear.
+To understand the sickness, I went to its epicenter: Palo Alto.

-I was in a café when I heard her.
-A teenage girl, impeccably dressed, crying into her phone.
-"I can't do this anymore," she sobbed.
-"We have everything, and we're all so miserable."
+In a cafe, a teenage girl cried into her phone.
+“I can’t do this anymore,” she sobbed.
+“We have everything, and we’re all so miserable.”

-Her words cut through the noise of the café.
-This wasn't just teenage angst.
-This was a distress signal from the heart of the machine.
+It wasn’t angst.
+It was a distress signal from the heart of the machine.

 Later that week, a father at a park gave me the key.
 His daughter was on the swings, not playing, but staring at her phone with the intensity of a day trader watching the market crash.
 "The kids here are the most depressed I've ever seen," he said.
 "It's like they're playing a game where the stakes feel like life and death, but the game itself is meaningless."